Restore or Rollback is used to revert your Source/Destination file to a previous version created during the earlier profile runs.

-If you want to restore a small set of files at your Source/Destination, then you can perform a 'Restore' to restore your files from the versioned files.
-But if you have many files to restore, then you may have to perform a 'Rollback' operation to rollback the files to a specific date.
+If you want to restore a small set of files from version files, then use 'Restore' option.
+But if you have many files to restore, then perform a 'Rollback' operation to rollback the files to a specific date.

 This article explains the Restore/Rollback process using the Versioned files created on the Destination side (for a Backup or Mirror Profile):